Anna Maria Franziska of Saxe-Lauenburg: Second marriage

 Cosimo III de' Medici coaxed his son into marrying Anna Maria Franziska for dynastic purposes, she was very wealthy, and brought a possible claim to the Duchy of Saxe-Lauenburg through her father.
-The Medici family need an heir, Gian Gastone's brother, Ferdinando, had not produced a child.
+The Medici family needed an heir, Gian Gastone's brother, Ferdinando, had not produced a child.
 They were married on 2 July 1697 by the Bishop of Osnabruck at Düsseldorf but they lived in the Kingdom of Bohemia, at chateaux of Ploskovice (Ploschkowitz) and Zákupy (Reichstadt).

 The new Princess of Tuscany had sprawling estates in the region.
 At the time of their marriage, contemporaries described the princess as "appalling and immensely fat".
 Anna Maria Franziska dominated her weak husband, which drove him into the arms of alcohol.
 He deplored her behaviour, "capriciousness, peevish faces and sharp words".
 Gian Gastone stayed with his wife for a mere ten months, before fleeing to Prague.
 The princess refused to leave Reichstadt, despite her husband's constant protestations.
 She believed that the Medici were in the habit of murdering their consorts.

 The Grand Duke attempted to force his daughter-in-law to move back to Tuscany with Gian Gastone.
 He asked the Pope, Clement XI, to send the Archbishop of Prague to reproach her, and convince her to fulfil her wifely obligations.
 She replied that there was no point because Gian Gastone was "absolutely impotent".
 He left without her in 1708.
 Ferdinando, the heir to the collapsing grand duchy, died in 1713.
 Therefore, she became the Grand Princess of Tuscany.